polmoneys/polmoneys/README.md

 <br/>

-`Mediterranean working for the Swiss`.
+Mediterranean working for the Swiss.
+On github to share joy :)

-With AI agents deployed on prod, helping visualize and interact with financial data, building complex tables, autocomplites, portfolio simulators, funds comparators with **React**, Typescript,Vite, Eslint, Tanstack query, Yup, Redux, REST & GraphQL, Playwright, Matomo, Sentry...
+(With AI agent deployed on prod) my work is/has been on product[*]: helping visualize and interact with financial data which translates into building complex tables, autocomplete components and full experiences like Portfolio simulators, complex Exports, massive Uploads, Funds comparators...our materials are **React**, Typescript, Vite, Eslint, Tanstack query, IndexDB, Yup, Redux, REST & GraphQL, Web sockets, Playwright, Matomo, Sentry, Git, Jira, Confluence, Slack

+[*] with a team in two countries and multiple languages

 <br/>